Acel Bisa: Personal life

 Acel was born on August 28, 1976, as Maria Cecilia B. Bisa to university professors Simplicio and Paulina Bisa.

 In 2004 she married her friend Danny van Ommen.
-After four years of marriage, she gave birth to her son Nikolai Tashi in July 2008.
+After four years of marriage, she gave birth to her son in July 2008.

 On September 20, 2024, Acel announced that she will hold a farewell concert due to plans to move to the Netherlands with her family.